ODonnchadha/azure-fundamentals-foundational-cloud/README.md

         - Your own hardware.
 High upfront cost.
         - More responsibility.
 In charge of hardware.
         - Less flexible compared to public cloud.
-        - Similiar to a tradition on-premises setup.
+        - Similar to a tradition on-premises setup.
     - Public cloud:
       - A cloud for everyone.
-No unfront investment.
+No upfront investment.
 Hosted by third-party.
         - Much more flexibility.
 Vendor is responsible for hardware.
-        - Shared tenancy wiht other users.
+        - Shared tenancy with other users.
 (With exceptions.)
     - Hybrid cloud:
       - The best of both worlds.
 Private connectivity.
 (VPN.
 ExpressRoute.)
       - Run workloads in the most appropriate location.
       - Skills needed to maintain both.
       - Also, multi-cloud.
 Workloads in Azure & AWS.
       - Azure Arc.
 Extend Azure management to non-Azure resources.
+    - Economy of cloud computing:
+      - Capital expenditures:
+        - Investments in long-term assets.
+Fixed assets.
+Land.
+Buildings.
+        - Large, up-front investments.
+Physical infrastructure.
+Servers.
+Datacenters.
+        - Forecast long-term needs.
+Large tax deduction.
+      - Operational Expenditures: Ongoing expenses for business operations.
+        - Little or no up-front.
+Cloud model.
+Ongoing costs.
+No upfront investments.
+        - No need to forecast long-term needs and value.
+      - Cloud model = consumption-based.
+Pay based upon immediate usage.
+        - low usage = low costs.
+Can increase resources if needed.
+  - Exam Tips: Describing cloud computing:
+    - The cloud is:
+      - On-demand delivery of compute services over the Internet.
+      - Compute, networking, storage, databases, and software.
+      - Flexibility is a key advantage.
+    - Shared responsibility model:
+      - Ongoing, foundational topic.
+      - Separation of responsibility between cloud vendor and customer.
+      - Different cloud service models have different breakdowns of responsibilities.
+        - Divisions of responsibility.
+    - Cloud models:
+      - Private cloud: Single customer.
+Similar to a datacenter.
+Not available to the public.
+        - Maintenance and up-front cost.
+      - Public cloud: Available to anyone.
+Azure, AWS, etc. Greater flexibility.
+      - Hybrid cloud: Most flexibility.
+Connect public cloud with private workloads.
+        - More complexity.
+    - Expense models:
+      - Capital Expenditures (CapEx): Purchase servers upfront.
+Forecast long-term needs/value.
+        - Large up-front investments.
+      - Operational Expenditures (OpEx): Cloud model.
+Consumption-based.
+Pay for only what you need right now.
+        - Pay as you go.

 - CLOUD SERVICES TYPES:

 - CLOUD BENEFITS:

 - CONCLUSION: